-The Social Protection Initiative, a joint collaboration between the Abdul Latif Jameel Poverty Action Lab (J-PAL) and Evidence for Policy Design (EPoD) at the Harvard Kennedy School aims to bring together researchers, nonprofits, and policy actors to spur the next generation of cutting-edge research in social protection in low- and middle-income countries and to support policy engagement to share insights from completed research.
+The Social Protection Initiative, a joint collaboration between Evidence for Policy Design (EPoD) and the Abdul Latif Jameel Poverty Action Lab (J-PAL) at MIT, aims to bring together researchers, nonprofits, and policy actors to spur the next generation of cutting-edge research in social protection in low- and middle-income countries and to support policy engagement to share insights from completed research.

 Worldwide, social protection programs are growing in scope to help combat poverty and reduce inequality in low- and middle-income economies.
 Social protection refers to the wide variety of programs that aim to provide financial assistance to low-income families, insure against shocks, and break poverty traps.
 Designing social protection programs for low- and middle-income country contexts, however, entails challenges that differ from those faced in high-income economies.
 For example, governments in these contexts may not have data on people’s employment status and incomes, which makes it difficult to effectively target benefit programs to those most in need.

 As social protection programs continue to grow in scope, it is critical that governments build robust systems that can both address long-term poverty and help vulnerable households adapt to economic, health, climatic, or other shocks.
 The Covid-19 crisis highlighted just how important these programs are in providing a safety net and sustaining livelihoods given challenging economic conditions, as these programs were scaled up quickly to address the health and economic crisis.

 While the body of evidence has been growing on social protection, key evidence gaps remain.
 To spur a new body of rigorous impact evaluations on social protection, J-PAL and EPoD established SPI to fund policy-relevant research on social protection programs in low- and middle-income countries.
 SPI takes the following approach to designing and evaluating innovations in social protection: